What is an Interview:

 When stating such facts try to remember that the main purpose of such interviews is that they are trying to find an able leader who is optimistic, creative and a team player.

 2. Case interviews:

-Case questions are one of the most commonly used forms of interview methods.
+Case interviews are one of the most commonly used forms of interview methods.
 In this type of interview, the interviewer presents a scenario to the candidate and expects the candidate to solve the questions with a proper solution and an alternative method or further suggestions to the question.

-The candidate is tasked with working along the details.
+The candidate is tasked with working along with the details.
 Case questions may vary depending upon the job position.
 In some cases, the interviewer tries to find a candidate that is suitable for implementing long term strategies and processes while in other cases, they tend to find candidates who are calm and composed in case of any emergency situations.

 They are expected to answer such case scenarios immediately.
 Since these kinds of questions take proper thinking and planning, these type of interviews are usually half an hour long.

 These types of interviews do not include any kind of performance pressures.
 These are basically used as a form of information for the candidate as a chance to compare their expectations about the job to the position that they have applied for.

 Candidates get the opportunity to speak with the current employees in the corresponding job position.
 They try to make this as a chance to carefully think about the position and try to search for its more positive and less positive aspects of the position.

 For example, if the candidate is interested in working in the publishing industry, try to meet up with fellow employees in the organization and learn more about the business.

 This helps both the employers and the employees at the same time to make proper decisions.
 Informational interviews are always less than half an hour.
 Both the employer and the employee should prepare questions beforehand, prior to the interview.